History of Barcode

 AIM trade association (Automatic Identification Manufacturers) is formed by four charter members: Computer Identics, Identicon, 3M and MEKontrol.

-Computer Identics installs its first two systems, one at a Pontiac, MI General Motors plant and one at General Trading Company in Carlstadt, NJ.
+Computer Identics installs its first two systems, one at a Pontiac, Michigan General Motors plant and one at a General Trading Company in Carlstadt, NJ.
 The GM system was used to identify car axles on assembly lines.
-General Trading use bar code to track and assemble grocery orders.
+General Trading used barcode to track and assemble grocery orders.

 Interleaved 2 of 5 code is developed by Dr. David Allais of Intermec for Computer Identics.

 A pack of Wrigley’s Spearmint chewing gum is the very first UPC scanned.
-This occurs at Marsh’s Supermarket in Troy, OH at 8:01 AM on June 26th.
+This occurred at Marsh’s Supermarket in Troy, Ohio, at 8:01 AM on June 26th.
 An NCR test-bed scanning system was used.

 First thermal transfer printer introduced by Sato.

 Barcode is being adopted by 8000 additional grocery stores each year.

 Department of Defense launches LOGMARS program using Code 39.

 Computer Identics introduces Code 128, the most frequently printed barcode in the world today.